bentoml/BentoML/README.md

 BentoML's model management component is called Yatai, it means food cart in Japanese, and you can think of it as where you'd store your bentos 🍱.
-Yatai provides CLI, Web UI, and Python API for accessing BentoML bundles you have created, and you can start a Yatai server for your team to manage all models and build CI/CD workflow around it.
+Yatai provides CLI, Web UI, and Python API for accessing BentoML bundles you have created, and you can start a Yatai server for your team to manage all models on cloud storage(S3, GCS, MinIO etc) and build CI/CD workflow around it.
 [Learn more about it here](https://docs.bentoml.org/en/latest/concepts.html#model-management).

 ![Yatai UI](https://github.com/bentoml/BentoML/blob/master/docs/source/_static/img/yatai-service-web-ui-repository.png)